wpeka/gdpr-cookie-consent/README.md

 ## Features ##

-The GDPR Cookie Consent is lightweight, fast and complies with the latest WordPress coding standards.
+The WP Cookie Notice Plugin is lightweight, fast and complies with the latest WordPress coding standards.
 It comes with the following features.

+- Give your users granual control on cookies or Option to refuse the consent or for particular non-essential categories only (like marketing or analytics)

+- Give your users the choice to revoke their consent.

 - Easily create, edit or delete information about cookies used on your website.